Updated July 7, 2023

 - You can use this command: ‘ng update’

-The angular version contains three parts in it: Major version, minor version, and patch release.
+The angular version contains three parts: Major version, minor version, and patch release.
 For example: In Angular version 5.2.3,

 5 – is a major release